Head to Head Survey: Noble Midstream Partners (NBLX) and The Competition

 |35

-Noble Midstream Partners presently has a consensus price target of $8.00, suggesting a potential downside of 7.83%.
-As a group, “Pipelines, except natural gas” companies have a potential upside of 43.44%.
-Given Noble Midstream Partners’ competitors stronger consensus rating and higher possible upside, analysts plainly believe Noble Midstream Partners has less favorable growth aspects than its competitors.
+Noble Midstream Partners presently has a consensus target price of $8.00, indicating a potential downside of 6.43%.
+As a group, “Pipelines, except natural gas” companies have a potential upside of 46.67%.
+Given Noble Midstream Partners’ peers stronger consensus rating and higher possible upside, analysts plainly believe Noble Midstream Partners has less favorable growth aspects than its peers.

 Dividends

 25.8% of Noble Midstream Partners shares are held by institutional investors.
 Comparatively, 50.0% of shares of all “Pipelines, except natural gas” companies are held by institutional investors.
-5.8% of shares of all “Pipelines, except natural gas” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+5.7% of shares of all “Pipelines, except natural gas” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Summary

-Noble Midstream Partners competitors beat Noble Midstream Partners on 11 of the 15 factors compared.
+Noble Midstream Partners peers beat Noble Midstream Partners on 11 of the 15 factors compared.

 About Noble Midstream Partners